Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Infosec/Incident_response/preperation.md

-# What is the preperation phase of a incident response?
+# What is the preperation phase of a IR?

 * The preparation phase of a IR is to ensures that the org can effectively react to a breach with laid down procedures.
   * Numerous elements should be covered during the Preparation phase, including: